FlowX: Towards Explainable Graph Neural Networks via Message Flows

 \section{Abstract}

-We investigate the explainability of graph neural networks (GNNs) as a step towards elucidating their working mechanisms.
+We investigate the explainability of graph neural networks (GNNs) as a step toward elucidating their working mechanisms.
 While most current methods focus on explaining graph nodes, edges, or features, we argue that, as the inherent functional mechanism of GNNs, message flows are more natural for performing explainability.
 To this end, we propose a novel method here, known as FlowX, to explain GNNs by identifying important message flows.
 To quantify the importance of flows, we propose to follow the philosophy of Shapley values from cooperative game theory.
-To tackle the complexity of computing all coalitions' marginal contributions, we propose an approximation scheme to compute Shapley-like values as initial assessments of further redistribution training.
-We then propose a learning algorithm to train flow scores and improve explainability.
-Experimental studies on both synthetic and real-world datasets demonstrate that our proposed FlowX leads to improved explainability of GNNs.
-The code is available at \url{https://github.com/divelab/DIG}.
+To tackle the complexity of computing all coalitions' marginal contributions, we propose a flow sampling scheme to compute Shapley value approximations as initial assessments of further training.
+We then propose an information-controlled learning algorithm to train flow scores toward diverse explanation targets: necessary or sufficient explanations.
+Experimental studies on both synthetic and real-world datasets demonstrate that our proposed FlowX and its variants lead to improved explainability of GNNs.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{